gtarpenning/imessage-wrapped/README.md

 3. Add Terminal (for CLI) or the Desktop App
 4. Restart the application

-## Advanced: DistilBERT Embeddings

-Lexicon scoring remains the default (and only) sentiment analyzer, ensuring every message is scored quickly and locally.
-On top of that, the app now bundles the `optimum/distilbert-base-uncased-finetuned-sst-2-english` ONNX model (via `onnxruntime` + `numpy<2`) strictly for *visualization* purposes:

-- DistilBERT runs automatically in the background to generate embeddings for up to **20 of your sent messages per ISO week** (received texts are never processed by the neural model).
-- Those embeddings are projected onto the two seeded axes and rendered in the scatter plot inside the web dashboard.
-- No CLI flag or environment variable is required; if the ONNX runtime isn’t available, the scatter quietly disappears while the lexical sentiment stats continue to work normally.

 ## Deployment

 See [RELEASE-GUIDE.md](RELEASE-GUIDE.md) for deploying the CLI, Desktop App, or Web App.